 Whether you’re opening a new restaurant, updating your website, or giving your promotional materials a facelift, it’s important to include a restaurant mission statement.
-Your restaurant is an extension of yourself and the values that you live by, and communicating that to your guests can help them understand your restaurant and turn them into more loyal customers.
-Understanding your mission more also helps get new people through the door.
+Your restaurant is an extension of yourself and the values that you live by, and communicating that to your guests can help them understand your restaurant and turn them into loyal, repeat customers which you can then input into in your restaurant point of sale.

 Before you get started, take time to brainstorm what your restaurant means to you.
 Why did you open it?
 What beliefs impact your decision making?